brianmcn/Zelda1RandoTools/README.md

 * For **those learning z1r**: provide some helpful assistance and steering that makes it easier for the new player to decide what to do next.
 Some features help route a path through the overworld to find all of the necessary locations, and others provide reminder feedback about item progress and places that ought to be returned to, to finish the seed.

-Z-Tracker is still in activate development as I write this (December 2021).
+Z-Tracker is still in activate development as I write this (May 2022).
 The current release is suitable both for casual seed runners as well as z1r racers.